Niphy-Anto/raaghu/raaghu-elements/src/rds-chart-scatter/src/lib/chart-scatter.md

 #### Scatter Chart

-<p class="">A card is a small rectangular module with images and text.
-It is an entry point for users to learn more details</p>
+<p class="">Scatter chart is used to represent the relationship between the two variables in a data-set.</p>

 <section class="py-4">
     <h6>Default</h6>